|Abbreviation||FT / PT|

 Programme Entrance Requirements

-- A Bachelor's degree with honours of The University of Hong Kong; or, an equivalent qualification from another university or comparable institution.
+- A Bachelor's degree with honours or an equivalent qualification.

 - Must satisfy the University's English language requirement.